tmrts/Abaddon/README.md

 Usage
 =======
+Place the website you want to host in htdocs folder.
-To start Abaddon use the command below
+Then, use the command below to start Abaddon.
 '''bash
 make abaddon PORT={Port_of_Choice}
 '''